hackerbuddy/CryptoBot-crypto-scrape-mongoDB/README.md

 #### 3. Right click on project
 #### 4. Go to Configure->Convert to maven project
 #### 5. Right click on project and go to team->pull to verify that the repository was setup correctly on your local machine.

-Hi guys, I uploaded my .pem file and .ppk puttygen file for you Microsoft boys ;)

-Server public address is: ec2-54-159-223-161.compute-1.amazonaws.com

-Check group text for login and pass :)